petroemil/Rx.Book/Draft.md

 The second version of the "order based" join is when you are interested in the combination of the latest events on all streams every time any of the streams produces a new event.

 A typical example for this would be to keep track of the key (or keys) pressed on the keyboard at the time the user clicks with their mouse.
-Depending on whether they pressed the CTRL or ALT or SHIFT or none of them (or a combination of those), you might have to do different things (selection, scaling, panning, etc.).
+Depending on whether they pressed the CTRL, ALT, SHIFT or none of them (or a combination of those), you might have to do different things (selection, scaling, panning, etc.).
 I will not show such a complicated logic here, I will just reach for some subjects again to manually push events to demonstrate how the operator works.

 ```csharp
 var source1 = new Subject<int>();